Preparing for Jury Service

 Uniforms are not permitted.
 Uniforms include, but are not limited to: peace officers, firefighters, military, security, Department of Corrections, nursing scrubs, EMTs, or any other easily recognized uniform.
 This also includes dress down versions of uniforms.
 If you report to the Jury Assembly Room wearing a uniform you will be asked to change or you will be asked to leave and you will receive a new date to appear for jury duty.

 Because temperatures vary in courtrooms and the assembly room, it is recommended to dress in layers.

 Attendance/Failure to Appear

 All restrooms in the Superior Court complexes are accessible to physically challenged jurors.
-Pay phones are available nearby.
-Physically challenged jurors in wheelchairs may use the ramps located at all court entrances.
+Entrances to all court locations have ramps nearby.
 The courthouse is a nonsmoking environment.

 The downtown Phoenix Jury Assembly Room is equipped with WiFi access.
 Handouts are available at the front desk indicating the unsecured network and log-in information.
 We hope this helps make your jury service experience with us even more positive.

 In the Downtown and Southeast Superior Court locations, jurors can expect to find food, snack, and drink vending machines, and other various food venues.

 A Mother's Room is also available for lactating mothers at all of the Superior Court locations.